Inside: Creative ways to up your hostess gift game from just the ho-hum bottle of wine! ➡

 There are so many creative ways to elevate wine and other alcohol as a gift and I’ve come up with eight easy and fun ideas for you to use right here!

 Prosecco in pretty bottles with champagne flutes.

 The bottles that Prosecco and champagne come in now are simply beautiful on their own it’s almost a shame to throw them away.
 And most of my friends always appreciate a bottle of bubbly.
 This brand’s bottle is one of my favorites to gift.
-The bottle with all of its facets would look beautiful with fairy lights inside after it is empty.
+This bottle with all of its facets would look beautiful with fairy lights inside after it is empty!
 And it’s under $20.

 I tie a pretty bow on it and usually pick up a pair of rhinestone encrusted champagne flutes at Homegoods to go with it.
 It makes such a beautiful hostess gift.
 I had to sub in plain flutes for photo purposes but the blingy glasses really add to the wow factor!

 Cozy slippers with wine and chocolate.

 Who doesn’t love a cozy pair of slippers with a glass of wine or bubbly?
 And what makes it better?
 Chocolate!
 There are so many cute ways to use this idea depending on your slippers and ribbon.
 I’ve tied a wine glass ornament on top with Christmas ribbon here and tucked in a mini bottle of Prosecco and paired it with a hazelnut chocolate bar.